Nemocas/AbstractAlgebra.jl/docs/src/free_module.md

-# Free Modules
+# Free Modules and Vector Spaces

-AbstractAlgebra allows the construction of the free module of any rank over any ring.
-By default the system considers the free module of a given rank over a given ring to be unique.
+AbstractAlgebra allows the construction of the free module of any rank over any Euclidean ring and the vector space of any dimension over a field.
+By default the system considers the free module of a given rank over a given ring or vector space of given dimension over a field to be unique.

 ## Types and parents

 AbstractAlgebra provides the type `FreeModule{T}` for free modules, where `T` is the type of the elements of the ring $R$ over which the module is built.
 The type `FreeModule{T}` belongs to `AbstractAlgebra.Module{T}`.

+Vector spaces are simply free modules over a field.

 The free module of a given rank over a given ring is made unique on the system by caching them (unless an optional `cache` parameter is set to